-If you are like me, wristwatch wouldn’t mean a mere accessory or a time telling tool to you.
-There’s a kind of special attachment between a watch-enthusiast and his timepiece.
-Thus I normally don’t abuse my watch till the day it dies, but trying to take good care of it.
+If you are like me, a wristwatch wouldn’t mean a mere accessory or a time-telling tool to you.
+There’s a special attachment between a watch enthusiast and his timepiece.
+Thus I usually don’t abuse my watch till the day it dies, but trying to take good care of it.
 I want my beloved watch to stay with me as long as possible.
-In this writing, I will share with you some simple tips on maintaining a dive watch, hope that they will be of some help to you!
+In this writing, I will share some simple tips on maintaining a dive watch.
+I hope that they will be of some help to you!

 Avoid collision with hard surfaces

-Scratches make your watch less attractive, they steal the gorgeousness from the watch.
+Scratches make your watch less attractive.
+They steal the gorgeousness from the watch.
 Therefore, you should protect your watch from hard surfaces as much as possible.
-Don’t swing your arm when walking in a narrow path, or else your watch face would bump into the walls.
-Whenever you put your watch on a desk, be gentle and place it on the desktop with the watch face upward.
+Don’t swing your arm when walking on a narrow path, or your watch face will bump into the walls.
+Whenever you put your watch on a desk, gently place it on the desktop with the watch face upward.

 Find a bezel replacement

-The bezel is the most vulnerable part of a dive watch, it takes most physical abuses for the watch face.
-Unfortunately, a painted bezel can’t be polished like the crystal or the case, you have to replace it with a total new one when it’s heavily scratched.
-Not all watch models have their bezel replacements available, so you should check this information before making a purchase.
-Ceramic bezels are scratch-resistant, but they’re too brittle and more expensive than painted metal ones, every choice has its own imperfectness.
+The bezel is the most vulnerable part of a dive watch.
+It takes most physical abuses for the watch face.
+Unfortunately, a painted bezel can’t be polished like the crystal or the case.
+You must replace it with a new one when it’s heavily scratched.
+Not all watch models have bezel replacements, so you should check this information before purchasing.
+Ceramic bezels are scratch-resistant but are too brittle and more expensive than painted metal ones.
+Every choice has its imperfections.

 Rinse your watch carefully after diving

-As you know, sea water is not good for metal.
-It not only contains a lot of salt, but also has many toxic elements to your watch.
+As you know, seawater is not suitable for metal.
+It not only contains a lot of salt but also has many toxic elements to your watch.
 Sand is another problem, too.
 It can make the bezel bind.
-After each dive, you should rinse your watch in fresh water to eliminate all of those things, take care of every corner of the watch!
+After each dive, rinse your watch in fresh water to eliminate everything.
+Take care of every corner of the watch!

 Avoid hot temperature

 Every kind of machine needs to avoid overheating to some level.
-We would never bring our cell phones to a hot tub, but with wristwatches, especially dive watches… sometimes we forget to take them off!
+We would never bring our cell phones to a hot tub, but with wristwatches, especially dive watches, sometimes we need to remember to take them off!
 We think that they’re built to go with us everywhere.
-Yeah, a good dive watch can survive a 660-feet scuba dive, but a few hours in hot tub… I’m not sure!
+A good dive watch can survive a 660-foot scuba dive, but a few hours in a hot tub, I’m not sure!

-Any dive watch need servicing at least every 3 years.
-The movement, gasket, case back, etc… Your watch has to work without cease, and suffer a lot of physical abuses, thus servicing is very necessary to maintain its good-condition.
-Find a trust worthy jeweler to get the job done!
+Any dive watch needs servicing at least every three years—the movement, gasket, case back, etc. Your watch must work without ceasing and suffer a lot of physical abuse.
+Thus servicing is essential to maintain its good condition.
+Find a trustworthy jeweler to get the job done!